Vaishnavi-M-Patil/Ansible/README.md

 #### `hosts` file:
 ![inventory-name](https://github.com/Vaishnavi-M-Patil/Ansible/blob/main/assets/inventory-name-set.png)
 In this case:
-- inventory_hostname for web1 is web1
+- inventory_hostname for 172.31.88.128 is ubuntu-server.
-- inventory_hostname for web2 is web2
+- inventory_hostname for 172.31.85.135 is ec2-server.
-Even though ansible_host is the actual IP address, inventory_hostname refers to the alias (web1, web2).
+Even though ansible_host is the actual IP address of managed nodes, inventory_hostname refers to the alias (ubuntu-server, ec2-server).

 #### In a playbook:
 ![playbook](https://github.com/Vaishnavi-M-Patil/Ansible/blob/main/assets/inventory-name-call.png)